SoftUni-Internal/interactive-content/EN/06-Applications-Routing/04-Summary.md

 [slide hideTitle]

 # Summary

-# In this lesson you learnt:
+# In this lesson you learned:

--  Multi Page Application

-   -  reloads the entire page when a user interacts with the it.
+- **Multi Page Application** reloads the entire page when the user interacts with the app.

--  Single Page Application

-   -  **dynamically update** the content of the page, instead of **reloading** it.
+-  **Single Page Application** dynamically updates the page content without refreshing the application.

--  What is **Routing**
+-  Types of **Routing**

    -  Hash-Based